All Episodes

 George!

-Uh I reiterate part of the news president on the line with governors saying you've got to control your cities.
+Before that, some of the sounds of what we've been now witnessing night after night after night, I reiterate part of the news president on the line with governors saying you've got to control your cities.

 You're being weak.

-You can't allow people that are rioting to burn down police stations and loot with a bandit, and this does no justice to the memory of George Floyd whatsoever.
+You can't allow people that are rioting to burn down police stations and loot with abandon.

 You use tear gas, you use pepper spray, you create a perimeter, you maintain law and order.

-It's not for the safety of everybody in town, because this puts everybody's life in jeopardy for the safety of the community.
+It's not for the safety of everybody in town because this puts everybody's life in jeopardy for the safety of the community.

 And when you're looting and you're burning down buildings, those are American jobs going down the tubes simultaneously.

-He's on the ground, he's been in Minneapolis.
+He's been in Minneapolis.

-He's watched a lot of this unfold, and we're gonna get his first hand experience.
+He's watched a lot of this unfold.

 Ami, what's been going on there?

-It it's absolutely insane.
+It's absolutely insane.

-I mean, you you know, I've been on your show to talk about the times I was in Ferguson, I was with you in the middle of ISIS.
+I mean, you know, I've been on your show to talk about the times I was in Ferguson.

 Now, those were scarier events, but this was not that far away.

-I gotta say.
+I got to say.

 I mean, there was violence all around.

-Um, thank God the police and and the National Guard were there in force, but they couldn't be everywhere at one time, and you saw cars being burned, homes being burned.
+Now, thank God the police and the National Guard were there in force, but they couldn't be everywhere at one time.

-I mean, it was it was very, very chaotic.
+I mean, it was very, very chaotic.

 Have you seen any of that?